A. General

 3. The City Commission shall approve, approve with conditions, or deny the SUP at a public hearing.

-4. SUPs are considered a rezoning and require notice and action in accordance with 6.02.
-Rezonings and Zoning Text Amendments.
+4. SUPs are considered a rezoning and require notice and action in accordance with

 5. When the City Commission grants an SUP, the electronic Zoning District Map shall be amended to indicate that the subject area has conditional and limited uses.